-With respect to the information that management provides, under the Act we are entitled to access all relevant information and records necessary to the performance of our duties.
-Out of respect for the principle of Cabinet privilege, we do not seek access to the deliberations of Cabinet.
-However, the Office can access virtually all other information contained in Cabinet submissions or decisions that we deem necessary to fulfill our responsibilities under the Act.
+With respect to the information that management provides, under the Act we are entitled to access all relevant information and records necessary to perform our duties.

+The Office can access virtually all information contained in Cabinet submissions or decisions that we deem necessary to fulfill our responsibilities under the Act.
+However, out of respect for the principle of Cabinet privilege, we do not seek access to the deliberations of Cabinet.

 Infrequently, the Office will perform a review rather than an audit.
 A review provides a moderate level of assurance, obtained primarily through inquiries and discussions with management; analyses of information provided by management; and only limited examination and testing of systems, procedures and transactions.
-We perform reviews when, for example:
+We perform reviews when:

-- it would be prohibitively expensive or unnecessary to provide a higher level of assurance; or - other factors relating to the nature of the program or activity make it more appropriate to conduct a review than an audit.
+- it would be prohibitively expensive or unnecessary to provide a higher level of assurance; or - other factors relating to the nature of the program or activity make it more appropriate to conduct a review instead of an audit.